1 / 10

 On the road, all versions of the Stelvio have impressive handling for an SUV.
 There’s very little body roll, strong grip and quick steering, so quick in fact that it takes some getting used to.
 Despite this ability in the corners, the Stelvio also manages to ride pretty smoothly, keeping you comfortable over all but the very roughest of roads.
 The only fly in the ointment is the fly-by-wire braking system that lacks feedback through the pedal.

 On the inside, you’ll notice typical Alfa features such as deeply-recessed instrument dials and a starter button on the steering wheel.
 For the most part, quality is pretty good, too, and a facelift in 2020 made it even better with some new interior surfaces, but compared with the impeccable standards of rivals from Audi, BMW or Mercedes, it’s still a little way behind.

 That said, practicality is all you’ll need it to be.
 There’s a decent amount of leg and headroom in each of the five seats, so adults and lanky teens will be able to get comfy, and you’ll have plenty of space for bulky child seats.
 The boot’s a good size too, and the load area is wide and flat.
 However, if you’re really looking to maximise family-friendliness, the Audi Q5 is even better, with more passenger space and a bigger boot.

 All in all, the Stelvio is a good all-rounder, doing a thoroughly decent job in all areas and a really good job in some.
-If you like the flamboyant styling, and you enjoy your driving, it’s definitely worth considering.
+It might not be one of the best SUVs, but if you like the flamboyant styling, and you enjoy your driving, it’s definitely worth considering.